abechanta/xbindjs/README.md

 </html>
 ```

-With a `xb-repeat-for` keyword of `template` tag, you can duplicate a block of DOM elements as you need.
+With a `xb-repeat-for` keyword along with `template` tag, you can duplicate a block of DOM elements as you need.